-The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide
+The British Council drives educational innovation through Action Research, benefiting educators worldwide

 - The British Council has established itself as a key facilitator of international educational improvement by supporting Action Research as a platform that has delivered tangible progress in schools worldwide.

-- Innovative educator-led research projects have improved teaching and learning in countries such as Pakistan, Egypt, and Colombia, delivering measurable results in schools.
+- Innovative educator-led research projects have improved teaching and learning in countries such as Pakistan, Egypt and Peru, delivering measurable results in schools.

 -